 Medstead and Four Marks: Rebuilt Bullied Battle of Britain 4-6-2 34052 Lord Dowding, one of several Southern Pacifics in steam that day, works between Ropley and Medstead & Four Marks during the Mid Hants End of Southern Steam 50th gala on 2nd July 2017.

-Medstead and Four Marks: 34081 92 Squadron, an Un-Rebuilt Battle of Britain 4-6-2 and one of five Bullied Pacifics working at the End of Southern Steam 50th Gala at the Mid-Hants Railway in July 2017.
+Medstead and Four Marks: 34053 Sir Keith Park, a Rebuilt Battle of Britain 4-6-2, one of five Bullied Pacifics working at the Mid-Hants gala commemorating 50 years since the end of Southern Region steam in 1967.

 Medstead and Four Marks: 34053 Sir Keith Park, a rebuilt Battle of Britain 4-6-2, working a demonstration freight train at the Mid-Hants End of Southern Steam 50th Anniversary Gala.
 Seen between Medstead and Ropley on 2nd July 2017

 Charlestown Limekilns: The Limekilns at Charlestown Harbour in 2017.
 The Charlestown Railway ran to the right.